Josie Carey: Biography

-The Children's Corner was syndicated on NBC for 39 weeks and won a Sylvania Award in 1955 for the best locally produced children's program in the country.
-The Children's Corner debuted puppet characters who would go on to future fame on Mister Rogers' Neighborhood; characters like King Friday XIII (who would dub four children "Prince" or "Princess" during the birthday greetings segment of the Children's Corner) and Daniel Striped Tiger, who was named after WQED's first general manager, Dorothy Daniel.
+The Children's Corner was syndicated on NBC for 39 weeks and it won a Sylvania Award in 1955 for the best locally produced children's program in the country.
+The Children's Corner debuted the puppet characters who would later go on to future fame on Mister Rogers' Neighborhood; characters like King Friday XIII (who would dub four children "Prince" or "Princess" during the birthday greetings segment of the Children's Corner) and Daniel Striped Tiger, who was named after WQED's first general manager, Dorothy Daniel.
 The program also featured a wide range of human guests, including Johnny Carson, Shirley Jones, Van Cliburn, and Charles Schulz.

 After her show was cancelled, Carey went on to host other children's programming, including Josie's Storyland and Funsville, which were aired on KDKA-TV in Pittsburgh; Wheee! in South Carolina in the 1970s; and most recently, Josie's Attic during the 1990s on WQEX in Pittsburgh.

-On July 23, 1999, Carey was interviewed by the Academy of Television Arts & Sciences for its archives in North Hollywood.
-She continued to perform, act, and direct in Pittsburgh community theater until her death, which resulted from complications from a fall, at the age of 73.
+On July 23, 1999, Carey was interviewed by the Academy of Television Arts & Sciences for its archives in Pittsburgh.
+She as well continued to perform, act, and direct in local Pittsburgh community theater up until her death, which resulted from complications from a fall, when she was at the age of 73.